 I came to Ah Ma Ho Liao (阿嬷好料) along Jalan Tokong, which moved here from an alley just outside the old town.
 Their menu had also expanded.
 I ordered their signature curry mee and iced aiyu jelly (爱玉).
 The tasty curry mee had lots of ingredients and not too spicy.
 The aiyu jelly was cooling and great to have on a hot day.

-Not far from Ah Ma Ho Liao, the lovely Seedallas Workshop Cafe along Jalan Tokong had closed down and replaced by an Indian restaurant.
+Not far from Ah Ma Ho Liao, the lovely Seedallas Workshop Cafe along Jalan Tokong had wound up and replaced by an Indian restaurant.
 It was a pity.
 I really liked their Seedallas Special, an "ice shaken espresso".

 I took a walk around Melaka Old Town, to the Dutch Square, Maritime Museum, Muzium Samudera, Museum of the Royal Malaysian Marine, Taming Sari Tower, the Sultanate Palace, etc. Most of them were closed on Monday — or this very Monday for whatever reasons.
 I was not keen to enter even if they were opened since I had visited almost all of them at least once — they were not free admissions and foreigners pay extra.